Custody battle for Anna Mae He: Disagreement

-The Hes continued to visit Anna Mae regularly for about an hour a week.
-Louise Baker began to keep a diary in which she documented the Hes' visits to Anna Mae, writing down when the visits were, how long they lasted, how the Hes interacted with Anna Mae, and what gifts they gave her.
-In October 1999, friction began when the Hes wanted to take Anna Mae out of the Bakers' home and the Bakers refused.
-Louise Baker wrote "We would like to get visits to every other week.
-We feel like they would wean away, but the last 2 visits we could see Casey is wanting to come more."
-In November 1999, Jack He told Jerry Baker they wanted to regain custody of Anna Mae.
-Jerry replied that they did not want to give up Anna Mae and that Louise was pregnant and he didn't want her to miscarry.
-The Hes contacted the juvenile court officer several times during these months complaining about problems with visitation and talking about wanting to get custody back.
+The Hes continued to visit Anna Mae regularly, though soon they began to have disagreements about the number of visitations with the Bakers, where the Bakers wrote that they "would like to get visits every other week", but that Casey would like to increase the number of visitations.
+In November 1999, Jack He told Jerry Baker they wanted to regain custody of Anna Mae, but the Bakers declined this request.
+The Hes contacted the juvenile court officer several times during these months complaining about problems with visitation and their intention to regain custody.

 In May 2000, the Hes petitioned the Juvenile Court for custody.
 The petition was denied.

 Jack found work in Georgia and Casey continued to visit Anna Mae until one day she refused to leave the Bakers' home.
 The police were called.
 Jack quit his job in Georgia after the Bakers told him that Casey was not allowed to visit Anna Mae by herself.

 The Hes continued to visit Anna Mae until January 28, 2001, when an argument occurred at the Bakers' home.
 The Hes wanted to take Anna Mae to a photography studio for a family portrait on her second birthday, but the Bakers refused.
 The Bakers subsequently called the police.
-The Hes were told that they could not return to the Bakers' home.
-The police officer later testified that he said they could not return to the Bakers' house that day but the Hes believed they were being told that they could not return to the Bakers' home at all.
+The Hes were told that they could not return to the Bakers' home, which was interpreted with contradiction.
+The police officer later testified that he said they could not return to the Bakers' house that day.
+The Hes believed they were being told that they never return to the Bakers' home.
 The Hes did not see Anna Mae again for years.

-The Hes contacted the Juvenile Court about regaining custody and in April 2001 filed to regain custody, but since only Casey signed, the petition was refiled on May 29.
-A hearing was set for June 6 but was rescheduled to June 22 so that the Bakers' lawyer could attend.
-Meanwhile, the Bakers were advised by their attorney to file to revoke the Hes' parental rights.
-On June 20, 2001, four months and five days after the January argument, they filed a petition for adoption and termination of parental rights in the Chancery Court of Shelby County.
-This halted the Hes' petition in juvenile court and transferred the case to chancery court.